Agriculture in Israel: Workers

 Israeli farms relied mostly on Palestinian workers for additional labor up until the 1990s when, following the clashes of the First Intifada and the ensuing restriction on the movement of Palestinians from Gaza and the West Bank, Israel began to look at other areas for workers.
 A 2021 Knesset study relying on data compiled in 2020 found that about 75,200 people were employed in the agriculture sector with about 49% of them Israeli, 32% international and 19% Palestinians.

 By 2023, there were between 30,000 and 40,000 Thai workers working in the Israeli agriculture sector, and were governed by strict rules, such as being unable to raise families in the country and short contracts.
 After the 7 October 2023 attacks by Hamas, many Thai nationals returned to their home country, due to many being killed and held hostage in the attacks.
 This created a vacuum that caused large losses for the farmers, and a large influx of about 20,000 workers from Sri Lanka that were expected to arrive to work on the farms in December 2023.
 In November 2023, the Malawi government made an arrangement by Israeli companies to ferry Malawian farm workers to work farms in Israel.

 Migrant worker conditions

-Israel's agricultural sector's heavy reliance on cheap foreign and migrant laborers has led to abuses and exploitations.
+Israel's agricultural sector's heavy reliance on less expensive foreign and migrant laborers has led to accusations of exploitation.
 To combat these violations, the Israeli High Court ruled in 1991 that all Israeli Labor Laws shall apply to the foreign workforce; although execution of the law remains difficult.
 Problematic phenomena remain rampant and foreign worker continuously suffer from those such as black market laboring, sub-minimum wage, debt bondage, harsh, unsafe and inhumane work environment, human trafficking, false imprisonment, beatings, suicides and uninvestigated deaths.
 Sexual assault of foreign agriculture workers is common, a 2021 report found that 100% of surveyed Thai agriculture workers had been sexually assaulted.